-- capital
+- Capital

-- maintenance
+- Maintenance

-- insurance
+- Insurance

 Capital Budgets: Capital budgets generally relate to the acquisition of buildings and major systems, the occurrence of which is not annual or repetitive and which can therefore be amortized.
-The distinction between capital and maintenance budgets may vary among different office building owners.
+The distinction between capital and maintenance budgets may vary among different multifamily building owners.
 At one extreme is a total separation, mandated by law, labor jurisdiction or other factors.
 At the other extreme is a rather unclear separation between the two funding mechanisms.